jmwoo/jmwoo.github.io/about.md

 I have a son who is 2 years old.
 He’s the greatest thing that’s ever happened to me.

 I grew up in Utah and have a deep love for the mountains.
 I enjoy snow skiing and water sports like boating, wakeboarding, and skiing.
 I’ve also lived in San Diego while working for the navy and absolutely love it there.
-I hope to buy a second home in San Diego someday (fingers crossed).
+I hope to buy a second home in San Diego someday.

 I’m a huge fan of electronic vehicles.
 I had an ebike, but after an accident where I used the brake too hard and the wheel came off, breaking my collarbone, I sold it.
 I still have a Segway that I LOVE to ride and am planning to get another ebike soon.
 My next goal is to get an electric car and, eventually, a single-passenger electric drone.